besseddrest/simple-customer-info-api/README.md

 Apologies for delayed submission.
 I wanted to make sure I hit all requirements.
 This is a comprehensive take home test, but I had fun working on it.

+## Startup

+-   ./run_docker.sh
+-   the frontend is at http://0.0.0.0:5173
+-   the backend is at port 5000, not 8080 (conflicts with my own nginx config)

 ## Notes/Design Decisions

 Some decisions I made in the interest of time, or for consistency: